folio-org/okapi/doc/guide.md

 ```

 There is a bit more detail than what we posted to it.
 We only gave it the
-service Id "test-basic", and it went ahead and looked up the LaunchDescriptor
+service Id "test-basic-1.0.0", and it went ahead and looked up the
-from the ModuleDescriptor we posted earlier, with this id.
+LaunchDescriptor from the ModuleDescriptor we posted earlier, with this id.

 Okapi has also allocated a port for this module, 9131, and given it an instance
 ID, "localhost-9131".
 This is necessary, since we can have multiple instances